International Student Services

 Apply for Financial Aid & Scholarships

 Students from the Federated States of Micronesia (FSM), Palau and the Marshall Islands are eligible to apply for U.S. federal financial aid .
-Students from the FSM, Palau and the Marshall Islands should also apply for scholarships from your home government (since a Pell Grant and other forms of U.S. federal financial aid will not be enough to pay for your tuition, fees, and other expenses).
+Students from the FSM, Palau and the Marshall Islands should also apply for scholarships from your home government (since a Pell Grant and other forms of U.S. federal financial aid will usually not be enough to pay for your tuition, fees, and other expenses).

 Learn about Degree Requirements & Academic Advising